Fragtality/QualityWings2GSX/README.md

 The most important Settings you have to set are your SimBrief's **Pilot ID** (look it up [here](https://www.simbrief.com/system/profile.php#settings)) and the Maximums for the Fuel-Tanks.<br/>
 If you're not aware: there is a Discrepancy with the QW787 showing different Maximums for the Fuel-Quantity (or specifically Quantity-to-Weight-Ratios).
 The EFB and Dispatcher will report a higher Capacity than actually configured in the aircraft.cfg.
 This is not an Issue when using the EFB - 100% there will give you 100%.
 But when other Programs (GSX, my Tool) set the Tanks to 100% the EFB will report ~97% and EICAS a lower than expected Fuel-Weight.
 So you have two Options:
 - (Recommended) Modify the aircraft.cfg (all three Variants) to use the Maximum Values configured in the Tool (so it everything is "aligned" to the same Maximums).
 It is *5737* gallons for the Wings and *23278* for the Center.
 The Maximum fuel Capacity to be used in SimBrief is *232809* lbs then.
-- If you're not willing or don't want to modify the aircraft.cfg, modify the .config File of the Tool to use whatever you have in your aircraft.cfg - by Default it is *5570* gallons for the Wings and *22470* for the Center.<br/>
+- If you're not willing or don't want to modify the aircraft.cfg, modify the .config File of the Tool to use whatever you have in your aircraft.cfg.
+By Default it is *5570* gallons for the Wings and *22470* for the Center.<br/><br/>

+The Tool is configured through the QualityWings2GSX.config File.
+Make sure you keep the XML-Syntax intact or else the Tool won't start!
+- **pilotID**: Set this to your SimBrief Pilots ID!
+- **constMaxWing**: Set this to the Value from your aircraft.cfg!
+- **constMaxCenter**: Set this to the Value from your aircraft.cfg!
+- *simbriefURL*: SimBrief's URL to fetch the current OFP in XML-Format.
+Is already set, needs only to be changed if SimBrief should change the URL.
+- *fmsPath*: If you want the RTE File for that OFP directly downloaded to your FMS, set the Full Path here (typically <Path-to-P3D>\QualityWings\QW787\FlightPlans).
+If you don't want/need the RTE File or use SimBrief Downloader for that - just leave it empty!
+- *useActualValue*: The SimBrief OFP has planned and actual Passenger/Bag Counts.
+The Tool is set to use the actual Value, so there is sometimes Variation.
+If you always want the planned Number, set it to false.
+- *noCrewBoarding*: The Tool will disable GSX' Simulation to (De)Board the Pilots and Crew by default.
+If you want that to happen, set it to false.
+- *constGPS*: It the Gallons-Per-Second the Plugin to simulate the Refueling.
+By default it is 16.5 gal/s which is 990 gal/min (the fastest Truck/Pump from GSX is 1000 gal/min, the slowest 800 gal/min).
+Or in "metric-speak": it is ~50kg/s which gives you 0.1t every 2 Seconds :wink:<br/>
+Note that this is the *total* flow, it will be split across the Tanks (depending on how many need to be filled)!
+The Wings will be primarly filled, everything above their Capacity goes to Center.
+So if you do a "Short-Haul" only 2 Tanks will be filled in parallel (Wings), for a "Long-Haul" all 3 Tanks will be filled in parallel and when the Wings are full, the Center will be filled with the full flow.<br/>
+Also note that this Value scales with (P3D's) Time Acceleration, so when using 2x Acceleration the Refueling will be twice as fast.
+The GSX Time Acceleration has no Effect on the Tools' Refuel Process.
+- *constPaxDashX*: The Number Seats in Business;Economy for the given Variant.
+Already set to QW's Defaults.
+- all other const Variables don't need and should not be touched - they are really constant Constants :laugh:

 ### SimBrief
 Configure the Plane in SimBrief with **lbs** - even when you use only OFP's in kgs!
 The Passenger-Weight to be used is 190lbs and Bag-Weight is 55lbs.
 Whichever option you choose for the Fuel-Capacity: use the Total Capacity in gallons from your aircraft.cfg, multiply it with *6.69921875* and use the Result as the Max Fuel Capacity in SimBrief.
 ### GSX